Her Majesty’s Government of Gibraltar is extremely proud of its track record of investment in the refurbishment of the existing rental housing stock.

 Knight’s Court is a significant estate and provides for more than 100 homes.
 Over the years, this block has experienced issues with rainwater ingress and to date patch up repairs have been the norm.
 We are now able to offer the tenants of this block the benefit of a significant upgrade as part of the capital works programme.

 The building will receive an in-depth external refurbishment of the facade, corridors, stairwells and roof areas and other ancillary works to the surrounding area.
+You could check the Overhead Roofing Of Colorado Springs homepage.
 In effect the main areas to be attended to will be :

 – Provision of a new mono pitched roof to allow for a clothes drying area where required – Refurbishment of all facades with a proprietary insulated render system